 Comments allow us to write in natural language to clarify the intent of the program.
 You should comment programs internally with clear, coherent statements in concise English, using good grammar, punctuation, and spelling.
 You should try writing the comments (or at least the design) first, then write the program code from that.
 Use a spellchecker on the program or at least the comments.

-Each variable and named constant should have a comment describing its purpose.
-In the declarations, provide a short description of the logical role played by each.
+Each variable should have a comment describing its purpose.
+Provide a short description of the logical role played by each variable.
 Organize this section as a "variable dictionary".
-Declare each variable on a separate line.
-This allows for easy insertion of a descriptive comment next to each declaration.
 Don't just say that a variable is "a counter"; say what it is counting.
 Don't just say that a variable is "an integer"; say that it is "the first number input by the user" or "a roll of the die" or "the sum of the ages of the students".
 For example, you might have:

-const int MAXPKG = 25; // maximum weight allowed for a package
+MAXPKG = 25 # maximum weight allowed for a package

 Suffixes are sometimes useful: